ziagrosvenor/pact-verify-cli/README.md

     $ export GOPATH=`pwd`
     $ PATH=$PATH:$GOPATH/bin

-You may want to add this to your ~/.bash_profile
+You may want to add this to your `~/.bash_profile`

     $ export GOPATH=/path/to/pact-verify-cli
     $ PATH=$PATH:$GOPATH/bin

+### Usability issues / bugs
+When the `--pact` option is given a path like `/directory/file.json` it interprets it as `./directory/file.json`.

+Paths with a single dot character like `./directory/file.json` will break the CLI.

+For paths like `../directory/file.json` it works.

 ## CLI